Terms of Service

 Acceptance

-By downloading, installing, or using OpenAlly, you agree to be bound by these Terms of Service.
-If you do not agree, do not use the app.
+By downloading, installing, or using OpenAlly, you agree to these Terms of Service.
+If you do not agree, that's okay — please don't use the app.

 Description of Service

-OpenAlly is a personal AI assistant application for Android devices.
-AI processing occurs locally on your device via an embedded Node.js runtime — not on servers operated by TheAppStack.
+OpenAlly is a platform for running your own AI agents on Android devices.
+AI processing occurs locally on your device via an embedded Rust runtime (the cortex-kernel) — not on servers operated by TheAppStack.
 The app connects to third-party AI providers and messaging platforms using credentials you supply.

 Your Responsibilities